-Restoring old neglected car seats without ending up with the 'Just painted' look.
+Repairing old neglected car seats while trying to avoid the 'Just painted' look.

 A very careful rubbing down with wet and dry removed most of the damage like the creases in the back rest and here in the corner.The leather was then treated with conditioner.For the creases and scratches an artists brush was used,painting in the dye and removing the excess with a clean cloth..

 The cuts and scratches are now very hard to see but the seat is ready for the first of the light sprayed coats